Supr-giff/org-c/README.md

 The server will start at http://localhost:3000/api.
 ## 📡 API Reference
 Chatbot Endpoints
-Method	URL	Description
+MMethod,URL,Description
-GET	/api/chat	Health check to see if the bot is online.
+GET,/api/chat,Health check to see if the bot is online.
-POST	/api/chat/ask	Interact with the bot.
+POST,/api/chat/ask,Interact with the bot.
 Expects JSON body.

+Example POST Body:
+JSON

+{
+  "userMessage": "hello bot"
+}

+Monitoring Endpoint
+Method,URL,Description
+GET,/api/metrics,"View raw Prometheus metrics (CPU, RAM, Message Counts)."

+## 🛠️ Commands Used (Development History)

+For reference, here are the core commands used to build this workspace:

+    Create Workspace: npx create-nx-workspace@latest org-c

+    Generate Library: npx nx g @nx/js:library chatbot-logic --directory=libs/chatbot-logic

+    Install Monitoring: npm install @willsoto/nestjs-prometheus prom-client

+## 📊 Custom Metrics

+We have implemented a custom Prometheus Counter named chatbot_messages_total.

+    Every time a successful POST is made to /ask, the counter increments by 1.

+    You can find this metric by searching for it in the /api/metrics page.

+## 📊 Custom Metrics

+We have implemented a custom Prometheus Counter named chatbot_messages_total.

+    Every time a successful POST is made to /ask, the counter increments by 1.

+    You can find this metric by searching for it in the /api/metrics page.